rkataishi/project-agentic-template/docs/onboarding.md

 - Do not duplicate scripts under `docs/`.
 - `.all_tofa.md` is non-canonical; canonical documentation is in `docs/`.

+Documentation naming policy:
+- Only the repository root uses `README.md`.
+- All other readme-like documents must include a context-specific suffix in the filename.
+- The scripts docs live here in onboarding and under `docs/scripts/` content files, not `README.md`.

 ## Current Project Structure (essential paths)